katsign/mongo-fitness-tracker/README.md

 ### Navigate into the repository folder on your local machine and open the built-in terminal.
 You will need Node.js installed to run this application.

 - On the command line, type `npm i` to pull the app's dependencies to your local.
+- Start MongoDB and then type `npm run seed` in terminal to seed the collection.
-- Type `npm start` to run the application on a local server.
+- Type `npm start` to run the application locally.
+- Navigate to `https://localhost:3000` in browser to view the development server.

 ## *Usage*

-- Steps
-- Steps
-- Steps
+- Click `Continue Workout` to add to the most recent workout plan.
+- Click `New Workout` to add a new workout plan to the database.
+- To view progress charts and visuals, click `Dashboard` from the navbar.

 ## *Screenshots*